thvlio/project-hunter-public/README.md

 Below are the questions made (and their answers):

 1. What are the viable solutions, with or without AI?
 - Solutions without AI would involve plenty of manual processing of the texts and a statistical modelling of the problema, and we realized it would not be a viable path.
 There are various possible solutions with AI, but only some were considered: 1) fine-tuning a pre-trained model for text embedding extraction and 2) manual splitting of text into tokens for embedding generation and 3) usage of ChatGPT in some way.
-Please note number 2 was adressed in the previous experiment so it won't be approached here due to it's inefficiency.
+Number 2 was tested on early experiments but the data pre-processing was laborious and the models had around 50% accuracy, so the approach was dropped.

 2. What tools would be needed?
 Which are already built?
 What's the cost?
 Can a whole web page be used as input instead of pre-selected text?
 - For a complete solution, tools such as Snowflake can be used to host the database/dataset, Streamlit can be used to present results, AWS can be used to host models and crawling and scraping services and TensorFlow or PyTorch can be used as frameworks to train and deploy models.
 Snowflake and AWS are paid services.
 Future experiments that are out of the scope of this research would have to be made to try and use a whole page as an input to a model; we only experimented with titles and descriptions of projects that are already in a database.